gvsoc/gvsoc/docs/developer/src/hwpe/task_2.rst

 All the necessary modifications are to be done in ``gvsoc/pulp/pulp/chips/pulp_open/cluster.json``.
 To include the new HWPE accelerator in the PULP system, an entry of the cluster needs to be updated in ``cluster.json``.
 The entry needs to be added below the ``dma`` entry as its base address comes next.

-.. admonition:: Task - 2.1.1 Add HWPE entery to address map
+.. admonition:: Task - 2.1.1 Add HWPE entry to address map
    :class: task

-   The base address 0x10201000 and a size of 0x400 is reserved for the registers of the new HWPE accelerator.
+   The base address 0x10201c00 and a size of 0x400 is reserved for the registers of the new HWPE accelerator.
 The JSON entry is the following:

    .. code-block:: json

       "hwpe": {
           "mapping": {
-              "base": "0x10201000",
+              "base": "0x10201c00",
               "size": "0x00000400",
-              "remove_offset": "0x10200000"
+              "remove_offset": "0x10201c00"
           }
       },